att-innovate/charmander-experiment-nessy/docs/RUNMANUALLY.md

     ./experiments/nessy/bin/start_normalload-u100
     ./experiments/nessy/bin/start_normalload-u100

-At this point, you should see in Vector that the network throughput of the DNS server goes up quickly when serving 500 users.
+At this point, you should see in [Vector][6] that the network throughput of the DNS server increases quickly since it is now serving 500 users.

-Soon, you would observe in Mesos that another DNS server in slave 3 (dns-sl3) appears.
-It is scaled up by scheduler according to the smartscaling, and it will take over about half of the load from the previous server.
+Soon, you would observe in [Mesos][2] that a task called dns-sl3 (another DNS server in slave 3node ) appears.
+It is called up by smartscaling when it observe the overly heavy load. dns-sl3 will take over about half of the load from the dns-sl2.

 You can also check the metrics for this new DNS server on [Vector][3]

-#### Lowering the traffic
+#### Lowering the traffic on DNS server

     ./bin/kill_task normalload-u100